-Private residence relief allows most homeowners to sell their homes without being liable for any capital gains tax on property profits.
-Private residence relief may also help you reduce your capital gains tax liabilities when selling a second home or selling off part of your garden
+Private Residence Relief allows most homeowners to sell their homes without being liable for any capital gains tax on property profits.
+Private Residence Relief (PRR) may also help you reduce your capital gains tax liabilities when selling a second home or selling off part of your garden

-You normally qualify for private residence relief when you sell your only or main home and/or part of your gardens or grounds.
+You normally qualify for PRR when you sell your only or main home and/or part of your gardens or grounds.
 You may not qualify for full private residence relief if:

 - you bought the property with the intention of selling it for a profit;

 - any part of your home or grounds are used primarily for business — you may be liable for capital gains tax on property profits for that share of the property;

 - your plot size exceeds half a hectare (ie 5,000 square metres);

 If you have more than one home, when you sell a property you may not be entitled to full PRR.
 The percentage depends on for how much of the time that home has been your private residence.
 This can be affected by:

 - which home you nominate as your main residence (you can do this up to two years after acquiring the additional home) or which home you in fact use as your main residence

 - periods of absence — though some absences, such as initial refurbishment or working abroad will not normally count